mcandocia/track_sim/README.md

 * `RASTER_SIZE_M` - This is the size of the raster grid in meters.
 Smaller values will yield more precise results, which might work even better given a larger manhattan distance, but will also be somewhat slower.

 * `RASTER_DECAY_FACTOR` - This is the decay factor when calculating weights for cells further from the main raster.
 Each unit of (Manhattan) distance multiplies the weight by this factor.
+For some raster functions, this behaves in a separate way.

 * `RASTER_MANHATTAN_DISTANCE_MAX` - The maximum Manhattan distance to use to calculate weighted values of the raster.
 This can greatly increase computation time, as it quadratically increases the size of data stored, as well as increasing the size of bounding boxes.

+* `RASTER_METHOD` - Method of handling raster weights.
+This is a string that is a key in `RASTER_FUNCTIONS`

+* `CUSTOM_RASTER_PROFILE` - custom-defined weights by index of Manhattan distance.
+Length must be one greater than max Manhattan distance if `RASTER_METHOD='custom'`

+* `RASTER_FUNCTIONS` - Functions used to determine weights.
+First argument is the decay rate, the second argument is the distance.

 Other values in `constants.py` are meant to be calculated by the file and not be touched by the user.